0-complexity/0-access/README.md

 - session_timeout: The maximum amount of seconds for an ssh session.

 ## Configuring the IYO client_id / client_secret
+Access to the 0-access server is authenticated and authorized by means of the Itsyou.Online oauth provider.

+If you do not have a organization in Itsyou.Online yet, please create it.
+Its free, don't worry about it.
+Just register yourself and go.

 On the organization in Itsyou.Online add an api key, configure the callback to uri/callback and select the "May be used in client credentials" switch.
+For the client_id parameter of the 0-access server, you need to use the name of your organization.
+If your organization is not a toplevel organization, please specify its fully qualified path.
+E.g. root_org.sub_org.sub_sub_org....
+The client_secret argument is the secret of the api key.

 ![iyo](iyo.PNG)